Frequently Asked Questions About Work Injuries

 At Kalamarides & Lambert in Anchorage, we have handled various work injury claims for clients all over Alaska.
 Our team has taken the time to answer some of the most commonly asked questions regarding work injuries so that you can spend less time navigating the legal system, and more time focusing on getting the medical treatment and compensation that you need.
 You are likely to find some of the answers you are looking for below:

-- Should I file a personal injury claim or a workers’ compensation claim?
+- Should I file a workers’ compensation claim?

 In Alaska, workers’ compensation is the exclusive remedy if you are injured on the job.
 The only exceptions to this are if you are intentionally injured by someone at work or are injured by a third party.
 For example, if a professional baker injured his or her hand while using a faulty dough mixer, the company that manufactured the dough mixer may be responsible, rather than the baker itself.
-This could prompt a personal injury claim.
 Other examples may include someone who is driving to work and gets hit by a drunk driver on the way.
-The drunk driver would then be a third party who caused this work-related injury, and a personal injury claim would be possible.
+The drunk driver would then be a third party who caused this work-related injury, and a injury claim would be possible.

 - What if my workers’ compensation claim was denied?